1140 16 38 1404 0

 The Caribbean Beach Resort was the first of the Disney Moderate Resorts, which means the rooms are the largest of the moderates.
 They are about 340 square feet.
 (That compares with 260 for the Values and an average of around 400 in the Deluxes.)

-The Calypso Trading Post and Straw Market sells all kinds of Disney sportswear, groceries, snacks, souvenirs and other nick nacks you see at all the other gift shops around.
+The Calypso Trading Post sells all kinds of Disney sportswear, groceries, snacks, souvenirs and other nick nacks you see at all the other gift shops around.

 Shop till you drop.

 Lifeguards are on duty during posted operating hours.
-Officially pools are open seasonally, which means when it gets cold, the lifeguards go inside.
+Officially pools are open seasonally, which means when it gets cold, the pools close and lifeguards go inside where it’s warm.

 There is a promenade around the lake for bicycles.
 It’s almost a mile and a half long.
 You must be 18 to rent bicycles.
 There’s even a 2 seater for a romantic ride.

 Transportation from the CBR is pretty simple.
-You either drive or jump on one of Disney's Luxury Motor Coaches (buses).
-The buses run from the hotel to all the theme parks, water parks and Downtown Disney.
+You either drive or jump on one of Disney’s Luxury Motor Coaches (buses).
+The buses run from the hotel to all the theme parks, water parks and Disney Springs.

-The Disney Caribbean Beach Resort is almost in the middle of Disney World.
-It's just a couple of blocks from Disney's Hollywood Studios and a short distance to the back entrance to Epcot.
+The Disney’s Caribbean Beach Resort is almost in the middle of Disney World.
+It’s just a couple of blocks from Disney’s Hollywood Studios and a short distance to the back entrance to EPCOT.
 The Magic Kingdom and Animal Kingdoms are a bit of a drive.